 First, you need to make sure that they’re sleeping comfortably.
 Make sure their mattress is neither too soft nor too firm.
 Their aging backs need ample support when sleeping, so work with them in finding a firm mattress they prefer.

 Don’t obsess over every little thing about the mattress, either.
 Remember, mattress firmness differs from person to person; what doesn’t work for you works for others.
+For example, if you are a side sleeper, then a firm mattress might not work for you.
+You would want to find the best bed in a box for side sleepers which is available both in store and online.
 If all else fails, remember what Dr. Douglas Orr, a spine specialist for the Cleveland Clinic says: “If you are getting a good night’s sleep and not waking up from pain, you probably have the right support.”

 Add, change, or remove pillows